costa-group/gasol_ml/README.md

 *  `-e EPOCHS, --epochs EPOCHS`: the number of epochs during training, with `1` as default value.
 *  `-ds DATASET, --dataset DATASET`: the index of the data set to be used, as it appears in [datasets_db.py](./datasets_db.py).
 It will be divided into `80%` for training and `20%` for validation.
 *  `-ts TESTSET, --testset TESTSET`: the index of the data set to be used for testing, after each EPOCH, as it appears in [datasets_db.py](./datasets_db.py).
 If not available no testing is performed (only validation).
-*  `-of OUTFILENAME, --outfilename OUTFILENAME`: This option is just kept for backwards compatability.
-It used to be the filename where the learned model is saved, which is not written in the output path (see next option) with a filename prefix `model_` followed by the number of epoch and `i` if it is a model that improved the one of the previous epoch.
 *  `-op OUTPUTPATH, --outputpath OUTPUTPATH`: the path where models are saved.
 *  `-sm {all,last}, --savemodels {all,last}`: control which models are saved, `all` models (at each epoch) or the `last` one.
 *  `-sio, --saveimprovedonly`: save only models that improve on previous ones.